 Five Elements of a Healthy Nonprofit

-We all know a check-up is an important tool for maintaining and improving our personal heath.
-It works the same way for organizations.
-Before you spend precious resources on building capacity, pause and give your organization a check-up.
+A check-up is an important tool for maintaining and improving our personal heath.
+It works the same for organizations.
+Its a great time to pause and give your organization a check-up.

 Assess your organization's health

-We have made it easy to assess the health of your organization using a set of standards for each of the Five Elements.
-While not everything important is easy to measure (such as engaged volunteers and board members, committed donors, and ambitious leadership), a frank self-assessment can help you identify and prioritize opportunities to improve your organizational health.
+We have made it easy to assess the health of your organization using a set of standards.
+While not everything important is easy to measure (such as how engaged your volunteers, board members, and donors are), a frank self-assessment can help you identify and prioritize your next steps.

 Our model for a healthy nonprofit looks at these five elements: